 Adding Inbox Items

 Since the Apple Watch doesn’t have a keyboard, you can use your voice to record the titles of new actions.
-Long press anywhere within the app to reveal the menu, then tap New Item and start speaking.
+Force Touch anywhere within the app to reveal the menu, then tap New Item and start speaking.

 Items added to OmniFocus in this way appear in your inbox, just as if you’d tapped the New Inbox Item button and created a task in OmniFocus for iOS.
 They’re transferred to your iPhone and tucked away until you have time to review them.